alodha100/sysops/README.md

 echo "<html><body><center><h1>Hello Apache</h1></center></body></html>" > /var/www/html/index.html
 ```

-### Troubleshooting:
+## Troubleshooting:
+Why didn't my EC2 launch???

-**InstanceLimitExceed** error: too many instances in that region (20 default).
+1. **InstanceLimitExceed** error: too many instances in that region (20 default).
 Solve: You need to request more.

-**InsufficientInstanceCapacity** error: AWS is out of that hardware instance type.
+2. **InsufficientInstanceCapacity** error: AWS is out of that hardware instance type.
 Solve: Wait for more; request less instances; try different instance type; request in different AZ.

 ## EBS IOPS
+* gp2 (general purpose) 3 IOPS/GB; up to 16,000 IOPS
-* io1 goes 10k up to 32k IOPS
+* io1 (provisioned IOPS) 50 IOPS/GB; up to 64,000 IOPS
   * NoSQL or relational DB with latency sensitive workloads

-what happens if you max your IOPS on a gp2?
+#### What happens if you max your IOPS?
+* on gp2
   * I/O requests start queueing
-* you get thrashed

-solutions:
+  * your disk will start to thrash
+* gp2 fixes
-* increase your volume size, because volume size and IOPS are directly proportional up to 3,333GB.
-3 IOPS per GB
+  * increase disk size (size and IOPS are directly proportional), but capped at 5.2TB
-* upgrade storage class from gp2 to io1
+  * increase EBS class to io1

 ## Bastion Host
 Host located in your public subnet with a route to the internet via gateway.
 Use this subnet to jump to your private subnet via ssh or rdp.
 Make sure to lock down your bastion host (restrict IP and ports)

-## ELB
+## ELB - Elastic Load Balancer
+Equal distribution of work load across resources

+1. Application LB - layer 7; inspect packets of HTTP header
+2. Network LB - layer 4; transport layer, TCP, super fast, super $$$
+3. Class LB - layer 4 & 7; but features for layer 7 are weak sauce `X-Forwarded` and `sticky sessions`

-You can pre-warm your ELBs by contacting AWS if you expect a massive surge in traffic to ensure your ELB can handle the traffic.
+You can `pre-warm` your ELBs by contacting AWS if you expect a massive surge in traffic to ensure your ELB can handle the traffic.
+You have to contact AWS support to do this.

-IP address: Application LB have changing IP addresses as they are brought into service.
+**IP address**: Application LB have changing IP addresses as they are brought into service.
 Network LB get **static IP** address (one per subnet).
 This makes firewall rules are a breeze.
 You can put a ALB behind a NLB to get the best of both worlds.
-Exam tip: if it needs static, you need need Network LB.
+**Exam tip**: if it needs static, you need need Network LB.

 ### ELB Error Messages:
 * **4xx** client side error; think 404 for bad URL (client mistake)